molpopgen/text2qti_example/README.md

 ## Details

+* [text2qti](https://github.com/gpoore/text2qti) does the heavy lifting.

 * The `custom_rounding.py` uses tricks from finance to ensure rounding.
   This is necessary because:

-  * Computers use IEEfp to round
+  * Computers use IEEfp to round.
   * Biology students typically round incorrectly, defaulting to "half rounds up" rather than the correct "round to even".
   * The module sets to "half rounds up" rather than trying to teach